ABC: Achieving Better Control of Multimodal Embeddings using VLMs: Experiments

-In this section, we explore whether the choice of VLM backbone has an effect on the quality of our multimodal embedding.
-We ablate over $3$ popular choices of VLM backbone, all at approximately the $8$ billion parameter scale: {Qwen2-VL-7B}~\cite{qwenvl}, our chosen backbone. {InternVL-2-8B} from the internVL family of VLMs~\cite{internvl_1}.
-Lastly, {LLaVA-NeXT}~\cite{llavanext} with Mistral-7B~\cite{mistral} as its LLM component.
+We explore how the choice of VLLM backbone has an effect on the quality of our multimodal embedding.
+We ablate over $3$ popular choices of VLLM backbone, all at approximately the $8$ billion parameter scale: {Qwen2-VL-7B}~\citep{qwenvl}, our chosen backbone. {InternVL-2-8B} from the internVL family of VLMs~\citep{internvl_1}.
+Lastly, {LLaVA-NeXT}~\citep{llavanext} with Mistral-7B~\citep{mistral} as its LLM component.
 We pretrain each model for $1000$ steps with a query batch size of $128$ and candidate batch size of $1024$.

 \cref{tab:backbone} shows the validation accuracy of \textbf{ABC} with different backbones.
 We find that our backbone choice, Qwen2-VL-7B, produces the best results.
-We also note each backbone's performance on two standard generative VLM benchmarks: MMMU~\cite{mmmu} and MMBench~\cite{mmbench}.
+We also note each backbone's performance on two standard generative VLLM benchmarks: MMMU~\cite{mmmu} and MMBench~\cite{mmbench}.
 We find that performance after contrastive training strongly correlates with the performance of the backbone on generative tasks.
-This indicates that training better VLMs naturally results in better backbones for our embedding model.
+This indicates that training better VLLMs naturally results in better backbones for our model.